dkaip/sc_open/README.md

 Two running instances of <code>sc</code> can communicate with each other.
 This is sometimes used to develop both a host interface and an equipment interface at the same time.

-In a production this application can be used to construct a robust automation layer for simpler CIM environments.
+In a production environment this application can be used to construct a robust automation layer for simpler CIM environments.
 It is probably not going to be used in production in a 300mm or 450mm environment due to the massive amount of automation framework up and down the application stack.